acmacm/PassiveRTT/README.md

 Other results will be added as they become available, focusing on TCP since this was the original focus of passive measurements.
 Analysis of each stream has been placed in a sub-directory (e.g., TCP1 is the first attempt with a TCP stream).

-**Latest Update:** Tried several Synthesised Periodic Streams with periodic sampling and analyzed with Lomb-Scargle.
+Also tried several Synthesised Periodic Streams with **Periodic** sampling and analyzed with Lomb-Scargle.
 (Since Lomb-Scargle works with non-periodic sampling, analysis of an ideal stream should be a easier?)

+**Latest Update:** An old pcap of a Flash HD stream produced a very strong peak in the L-S Periodogram; this is the first case where a frequency component was non-random/did not occur by chance.